Doctor-Destiny/Vulnerable_Site---Sql-CTF/README.md

 `Upload db.sql to phpmyadmin.`

-# For ethical practice only
+# For ethical practice only!

-This site is intentionally vulnerable.
+This site is intentionally vulnerable!

 Happy hacking :)